 Note: For female students only.

-Founded in 2002, I’Institut National Universitaire Jean Francois Champollion (l'INU Champollion) is a public French university with approximately 4,000 students on three campuses with the main one in Albi.
-Its main disciplines of study are: Arts, Letter, and Languages; Law, Economics, and Management; Science and Technology of Physical Activities and Sports, Humanities and Social Sciences; and Science, Technology, and Health.
+The University Champollion is a public French university, with one of its campuses nestled in the heart of the medieval French city of Albi.
+The school hosts just under 4,000 undergraduate and graduate students, pursuing degrees in Arts, Letters, & Languages; Law, Economics, & Management; the Science and Technology of Physical Activities & Sports, Humanities & Social Sciences; and Science, Technology, & Health.
+A popular destination for young people in the Midi-Pyrénées region, Albi is an architecturally and historically significant city, home to the 13th Century Gothic Sainte-Cécile Cathedral and the Toulouse-Lautrec Museum, dedicated to the artistic works of this Albi native.
 This is a one-to-one exchange program, so each year the number of l’INU Champollion students at Castleton is determined by the number of Castleton students who study there.

 “Students take many more courses each semester at l’INU Champollion than at Castleton.
 However, all of them are really interesting and it does not mean that you'll have more work to do than at Castleton.
 A lot of events are organized there.
 For instance, we have big music festivals in the spring.
 Also, the campus is located in the city center, which is pretty nice given that Albi is a really beautiful city.” — Emilie Courrieu, '17.